Finding a Top Financial Advisor Firm in Edina, Minnesota

 To analyze investment options, Punch & Associates’ advisors rely mostly on fundamental analysis.
 Fundamental analysis involves looking at a security’s characteristics, as well as overall financial and economic conditions, in order to gauge its intrinsic value.
 In the firm’s words, it looks to purchase “growth companies at value prices.”

-Founded in 1980, Cahill Financial Advisors has operated under its current ownership since 2011.
-The fee-only firm has millions in assets under management (AUM).
-The firm works mostly with individuals and high-net-worth individuals, but it also counts pension plans, charitable organizations and corporations as clients.
-There isn’t a firm-wide minimum account requirement, but some of the firm’s advisors require at least $500,000 in investable assets.
+Originally founded in 1980, Cahill Financial Advisors has operated under its current ownership since 2011.
+The fee-only firm works mostly with individuals above and below the high-net-worth threshold, but it also counts pension plans, charitable organizations and corporations as clients.
+There isn’t a firm-wide minimum investment requirement, but some of the firm’s advisors require at least $500,000 in investable assets.

-The team includes eight certified financial planners (CFPs), one chartered financial analyst (CFA), two chartered financial consultants (ChFCs) and one certified public accountant (CPA).
+The team of advisors here includes 10 certified financial planners (CFPs), one chartered financial analyst (CFA), three chartered financial consultants (ChFCs), one certified fund specialist (CFS), two certified divorce financial analysts (CDFAs), one chartered special needs consultant (ChSNC) and one certified public accountant (CPA).

 Cahill Financial Advisors Background